 - Melt the butter in a small microwave jug.
 Allow to cool slightly and then add the sugar and whisk together well.
 Add the egg and vanilla, and whisk again.

 - Sift in the flour and baking powder and add the salt.
 Pour in the milk and combine gently until all ingredients are incorporated.

-- Bake for 15-17 minutes until the cupcakes are starting to go golden brown and a toothpick inserted into the centre comes out clean.
+- Evenly distribute the mixture between the 4 prepared cupcake cases and bake for 15-17 minutes until the cupcakes are starting to go golden brown and a toothpick inserted into the centre comes out clean.

 - Remove from the oven and sit for a couple of minutes before transferring to a cooling rack.
 Allow to cool completely before frosting.

 - Combine all ingredients using a spoon or a small hand beater.

 - Either pipe, or use a knife and spread onto the cooled cupcakes.